 Dry Needling Therapy at PHYT For Function

-Dry needling works to trigger a response in your brain and immune system to reduce pain feedback and start the healing the process.
 While there are many proposed mechanisms the three we discuss most are reduced muscle tightness, increased blood flow, and reduced inflammation.

 -